RobTillaart/MCP_ADC/README.md

 Current version allows manual override of the hardware SPI clock as the speed is not optimized per ADC type.

-The MCP ADC allows a single mode read which compares voltage of a single channel against GND.
+The MCP ADC's allow a single mode read which compares voltage of a single channel against GND.
 Furthermore they allow a differential mode which compares two channels **IN+** and **IN-** to each other.
 If the **IN+** is equal or below **IN-** the ADC will return 0.

 Build into the library is a delta mode which is a software enhanced differential mode.
 This delta mode can return negative values too.